THE PEOPLE FOR RIVERBEND PARK TRUST

 History of The Trust

-The People for Riverbend Park Trust was created by Isabella in 1975.
-For 30 years, the Trust, with the help of volunteers, has been planting and caring for shrubs and flowers in Riverbend Park, from Hawthorn Street to the Mt.
+The People for Riverbend Park Trust was created by Isabella Halsted in 1975.
+For over 30 years, the Trust, with the help of volunteers, has been planting and caring for shrubs and flowers in Riverbend Park, from Hawthorn Street to the Mt.
 Auburn Hospital, with special care given to the Sekler playlot.
 The trust has been headed by Pat Sekler, for whom the playlot is named.
 The People for Riverbend Park Trust is a non-profit, maintained entirely by volunteers.
 Since 1990, students from the nearby Shady Hill School have helped plant, rake, weed, and clean the park.

 HOW YOU CAN HELP